 While it’s generally easy to control indoor temperatures, it’s important to remember that sudden drafts can cause temperature shock.

-You can avoid this by keeping your orchid away from vents, air conditioners, and frequently opened and closed doors.
+You can avoid this by keeping your orchid away from vents, dry air from air conditioning, and frequently opening and closing doors.

 Also, make sure your orchid is getting plenty of bright, indirect sunlight.